maunikms/terrafrom-projects/TerraSnack/README.md

 ## Contribution

 Contributions are welcome!
 Feel free to fork this repository, make changes, and create a pull request.
-Please follow the guidelines outlined in the CONTRIBUTING.md file.

-## License

-This project is licensed under [License Name].
-See the LICENSE file for details.

----

-Include instructions within the `Getting Started` section to guide users on modifying the `variables.tf` file to change the S3 bucket name.
-Adjust the descriptions and comments in the Terraform variables file (`variables.tf`) to assist users in understanding how to change the bucket name.